 - How to preserve and prepare flowers and organics for floral resin jewelry

-- How to colorize Crystal Clay using Castin’ Craft Opaque Pigments
+- How to colorize Epoxy Clay using Castin’ Craft Opaque Pigments

-- How to apply Crystal Clay into the Nunn Design Bezels
+- How to apply Epoxy Clay into the Nunn Design Bezels

-- How to embed flowers and organics into Crystal Clay
+- How to embed flowers and organics into Epoxy Clay

 - How to mix Nunn Design 2-Part Resin